gvwilson/thirdbit/src/fiction/santas/index.md

 What do…
 you think?"

-It thrust the magazine at the lean santa while the burly one plopped himself down on the nearest couch, which creaked slightly under his weight.
+It thrust the magazine at the smaller santa while the burly one plopped himself down on the nearest couch, which creaked slightly under his weight.
-Finner sat hesitantly on the other as the lean santa agreed that of *course* you had to see it in the room to really appreciate it, particularly with such difficult lighting.
+Finner sat hesitantly on the other as the smaller santa agreed that of *course* you had to see it in the room to really appreciate it, particularly with such difficult lighting.